 Data is relevant in many areas of a company, but this article will focus mainly on those areas that are in direct contact with customers: Sales and Marketing.
 Both departments need a good understanding of the customer and their needs.

-Collecting new data for customer analysis should not be the first step.
-Instead, it is advisable to first compile existing information and understand its relevance.
-A time-limited, cross-functional and cross-competence discovery phase at the beginning of a project is recommended to bring together all key stakeholders, gather information, define goals, and plan the necessary next steps.
+Collecting new data for customer analysis should not be the first step in the process.
+Instead, it is advisable to first gather existing information and understand their relevance for understanding the customer.
+A time-limited, cross-functional and cross-competence discovery phase at the beginning of a project is recommended to bring together all key stakeholders, gather relevant information, define goals, and plan the necessary next steps.

-A major challenge here is that much of the insight and experience about the customer base is considered tacit knowledge, meaning that it exists only in the minds of employees and in most cases has not yet been written down.
-In order to expose these experiences, the format that helps is the personal conversation or the discussion in the group.
-Relevant discussion partners are all those who are in daily contact with customers – sales and customer service – or in the best case even the customers themselves.
+A major challenge here is that much of the insight and experience about the customer base is considered tacit knowledge, meaning that it exists only in the minds of employees and in most cases has not yet been collected and written down.
+In order to expose these experiences a well-proven format that helps is a personal interview or a group discussion.
+Relevant discussion partners are all those who are in daily or frequent contact with customers – sales and customer service – or in the best case even the customers themselves.

-The goal of these conversations is to collect information that makes the customer “tangible” and ultimately allows the information to be summarised into general personas.
-Then, the personas can be translated into data points.
-In the process, each persona has some critical characteristics that allow us to assign customers to a specific persona category.
-Only when the persona analysis is completed and critical data categories are defined, the collection of new data becomes relevant.
+The goal of these discussions is to collect information that makes the customer “approachable“ and allows the gathered information to be summarised into persona profiles.
+The translation of the information on the personas into data points is the next step in the process and makes the customer tangible.
+Each persona should have some critical characteristics that allow us to assign customers to a specific persona category.
+Only when the persona analysis is completed and critical data categories and data points are defined, the collection of (new) data becomes relevant.

 A (buyer) persona is a fictitious person profile that attempts to make typical target customer segments more understandable and tangible through a detailed description.
-Instead of talking about a “very digital” customer segment, for example, this segment is represented by a fictitious person and given a name.
-The persona is almost like the main character from a novel, as it is endowed with characteristics and criteria.
+Instead of talking about a “very digital” customer segment, this segment should be represented by a fictitious person and given a name.
+The persona is almost like the main character from a novel, as it is endowed with characteristics and a background story.
 Depending on the product or service, the profile can include demographic, personal, as well as professional aspects.
-The goals and needs of this “main character” are a central component.
+The goals and needs of this “main character” are a central component of the persona.

-In the future, we will no longer be talking about “digital customers“ but, for example, about Darwin, 25-30 years old, single, living in a shared apartment in a big city, his cell phone always at hand and therefore “digital-first.
-He works as a buyer and obtains quotes from service providers.
+In future we will no longer be talking about “digital customers“ but, for example, about Darwin, 25-30 years old, single, living in a shared apartment in a big city, his cell phone always at hand and therefore “digital-first”.
+He works in the purchase department and is responsible for the whole purchase process.
 He prefers fast decision-making processes with clearly structured data and can be reached by e-mail at any time.
 Face-to-face meetings are a waste of time for him.

-This is what, in a nutshell, – a buyer persona profile might look like.
-This knowledge helps to align communication for the customer and his interests and preferences.
+This is what – in a nutshell – a buyer persona profile might look like.
+The knowledge about the persona helps to align communication for the customer with his interests and preferences.

 Can every single customer actually be assigned to such a profile?
-Probably not, because we humans are too individual for that.
+Probably not, because humans are too individual.
 However, personas can map a large percentage of customers relatively accurately and at least highlight the significant differences.
-Creating a persona is comparable to formulating a research hypothesis that must be substantiated by data and analyses.
+Creating a persona is comparable to formulating a research hypothesis that must be validated using data and analyses.

 B2B Buying Persona

-Since customers differ in their behaviour, there is a different number of buyer personas depending on the product or service, which can be distinguished on the one hand by demographics (e.g., age, marital status), and on the other hand by their needs, goals, areas of interest, and challenges.
-In the B2B sector, another important criterion comes into play with the role or position in the company and the associated decision-making responsibility.
-This is usually highly relevant, as persona profiles differ along the buying process and can usually be broken down into six to seven types.
+Since customers differ, a persona analysis will result in a different number of persona profiles, which can be distinguished on the one hand by demographics (e.g. age, marital status) and on the other hand by their needs, goals, areas of interest, and challenges.
+In the B2B sector another important aspect plays an important role, namely the role or position in the company and the associated decision-making competence.
+This is so relevant since B2B persona profiles differ highly along the buying process and can usually be broken down into six to seven different types.

-A common misconception in sales teams is that they think they already know the customer and all decisions and buying processes in full from experience, but this is rarely the case in practice.
-However, if the core personas along the buying process are known and understood, they can be addressed individually and the buying cycle can be accelerated significantly.
+A common misconception of the sales teams is that they are often convinced of already knowing the customers and all the related decision and buying processes but this is rarely actually the case.
+However, suppose the core personas along the buying process are known and understood.
+In that case, they can be addressed individually along the buying cycle, and the whole process can thereby be accelerated significantly.

-Real customer data can validate personas, enrich them, and approximate the customer data sets from the databases to persona profiles.
-The personas are therefore not necessarily finalised after the qualitative interviews but can be further verified and adapted.
-Technical solutions offer the possibility for tracking and analysis of the data points and pave the way to a data-driven business model.
+Real customer data will validate personas, enrich them, and approximate the internal customer database to persona profiles.
+The personas are therefore not necessarily finalised after the qualitative interviews but can further be verified and adapted over time.
+Technical solutions offer the possibility for tracking and analysing the data points and pave the way to a data-driven business model.

-For the earlier example persona “Darwin”, we can now define the critical data points to track customers similar to him.
-So a customer who is young lives in a big city, and uses digital media (e.g., app, social media) with above–average frequency could likewise be assigned to the persona “Darwin.“ If we also know that he is a buyer, we can adapt to his needs and limit communication to topics relevant to buyers.
+For the persona example “Darwin“ that we used previously, we can now define the critical data points to track customers similar to him.
+So a customer who is <30 years old, lives in a big city, and uses digital media (e.g. app, social media) with above–average frequency could likewise be assigned to the persona “Darwin.“ If we also know that the persona is located in the purchase department, we can adapt to his needs and limit communication to topics relevant to purchasers.

 Personas and Data Go Hand in Hand

-In summary, digital solutions make sense to understand customers and better meet their needs.
+In summary, digital solutions provide deeper insights to understand customers and better meet their needs.
 For this purpose, customer data should be reviewed qualitatively as well as quantitatively to promote a customer–centric focus.
-Persona profiling can be an optimal first step to (re)align digital solutions or identify missing data points.
-This analysis can bring to mind which customer types are currently being served and how they can be identified in the company’s own databases.
-Such preliminary work can already have a direct impact on the efficiency of the marketing budget by creating the basis for quantitative optimisations such as A/B tests, progressive profiling, or click tests.
+Persona profiling can be an optimal first step to (re)align digital solutions and reveal missing data points that can be either covered by zero or first party data, or be covered through additional 3rd party data.
+The persona analysis will detect the customer types that are currently being served and how they can be identified in the company’s own systems and databases.
+Such preliminary work will already have a direct impact on the efficiency of the marketing budget by creating the basis for more advanced quantitative optimisations such as A/B tests, progressive profiling, or click tests.